jdcloudcom/en/API/RDS/Instance-Management/restoreInstance.md

 ## Description
-Restore and replace the current instance by using the full backup of the instance<br>- only support MySQL
+Use the full backup of instance to replace and recover the current instance

 ## Request method
 POST